PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 There are some other reasons we will examine later in this post.

 The variable names are chosen to reflect [the original paper](https://github.com/PistonDevelopers/graphics/issues/625).
-One difference is that is uses a fixed "alpha" for performance reasons.
+One difference is that our algorithm uses a fixed "alpha" for performance reasons.

 I wish computer scientists provided such example code with research papers!